kamkanev/Chess-Engine/README.md

 - Click a piece to select it.
 - Drag to move it.
 - Release mouse to drop.
-- If the destination contains a same-color piece, the move is rejected and the piece snaps back.
+- If the move is illegal, the piece snaps back.

 ## Assets